dynamicloud/dynamicloud_nodejs_api/README.md

  */
 createQuery: function (modelId)
 ```
-This method returns a Query to get records according to a specific selection.
+This function returns a Query to get records according to a specific selection.

-**For example, a call of this method would be:**
+**For example, a call of this function would be:**
  ```javascript
 var dc = require('dynamicloud');
 var provider = dc.buildProvider({csk: 'csk#...', aci: 'aci#...'});